wp-plugins/auto-hide-admin-bar/readme.txt

 == Changelog ==

+= 0.6 =
+* By request, added delay for showing/hiding the Admin Bar.
+A settings page will be included in the future.

 = 0.5 =
 * Changed position of hidden div to fixed, so the admin bar is showed also when you have scrolled down on your site.